 What are the Benefits of Cheek Augmentation Procedures?

 As different in technique as these procedures may be, each of them seeks to accomplish the same goal: to add volume and contour to cheeks that are poorly defined.
 Individuals with weak cheek structure, a narrow or flat face, or who have lost cheek contour due to the effects of age can benefit from the aesthetic enhancement that cheek augmentation can provide.

 In soft tissue transfer for augmentation, the fat is grafted for cheek augmentation to remedy narrow cheeks or cheekbones.
-The process is sometimes performed as a secondary procedure after a full liposuction, or as a primary procedure with a small liposuction done prior to cheek injections.
-Because the injection is filled with the patient’s own fatty tissue, the result is thought to look more natural, and comes with less of a risk of an allergic reaction or complications.
-While the results are not permanent, they’re likely to last much longer than one might expect from a dermal filler treatment.
+The process is sometimes performed as a secondary procedure after full liposuction, or as a primary procedure with small liposuction done before cheek injections.
+Because the injection is filled with the patient’s fatty tissue, the result is thought to look more natural and comes with less of a risk of an allergic reaction or complications.
+While the results are not permanent, they’re likely to last much longer than one might expect from dermal filler treatment.

 Cheek augmentation with implant surgery can expect to gain significant volume and definition to sunken or hollow cheeks.
 This surgery is ideal for patients that have lost soft tissue in their mid-facial area due to age, as well as those with naturally narrow cheek structures or congenital deformities.
 It can also help patients that have suffered injuries to their mid-facial area to regain a more natural look after trauma.
 One of the primary benefits of this type of treatment is that unlike the other two options, the implants are permanent and results will last a lifetime.

 What are Cheek Augmentation Procedures Like?